-It’s not easy in the beginning and there will always be some bumps on your path toward a committed mindfulness practice.
+It’s not easy in the beginning, and there will be bumps along the path toward a committed mindfulness practice.

 - 5 Reasons to Start Practicing Mindfulness Today

 - Steps for a Mindful Daily Life

 - 6 Tips for Being Mindful in the Workplace

 - How to Use Mindfulness for Stress and Anxiety

 - 2 Ways to Combine Mindfulness and Gratitude

 - Our Favorite Mindfulness Videos